-The trouble is, we think it would be easier to be in a relationship where we would have some help with everything we’re doing by ourself.
+The trouble is, we think it would be easier to be in a relationship where we would have some help with everything we’re doing by ourselves.
 But, for all kinds of reasons, getting our after-divorce family settled and strong is much more important for everyone, especially our children.
 It can be very disruptive to have another person in our life too soon after the chaos of a divorce.

 Being The Third Wheel

-Early on after our divorce, several of our friends would invite me to join our “old” couples gatherings.
+Early on after our divorce, several of our friends would invite me to join our “old” couples’ gatherings.
 It was nice to be included, but often it was awkward.
 My ex always seemed to be the “elephant in the room.”
 They were all disappointed in his affair and the end of the marriage, but they all still had a relationship with him and eventually with the girlfriend and then the new wife.

-Even though all of our friends bent over backwards to make me feel welcome and at ease, I am the one who felt awkward.
+Even though all of our friends bent over backward to make me feel welcome and at ease, I am the one who felt awkward.
 And especially if the girlfriend was at the party as well.
 I remember stopping by a friend’s house after a parent’s swim team party and just sobbing that “I hate being divorced!
 I hate seeing him there with the other woman!”
 They let me cry and said they hated it too, but there was nothing either one of us could do about it except do the best we could to help each other through it.